-Spend the day in Machynlleth, shopping in a unique town with an eclectic mix of shops, and Wednesday Market, from handmade jewellery, and crafts to locally reared meat and produce, The museum of modern art also has courses on offer, and the Owain Glyndwr Centre is a museum dedicated to one of Wales’ greatest heroes. visit Number Twenty-One bistro for a delicious lunch, or Royal House is one of the oldest shops in the country and serves a unique cup of tea and cake.
+Spend the day in Machynlleth, shopping in a unique town with an eclectic mix of shops, and Wednesday Market, from handmade jewellery, and crafts to locally reared meat and produce, The museum of modern art also has courses on offer, and the Owain Glyndwr Centre is a museum dedicated to one of Wales’ greatest heroes. visit Number Twenty-One bistro for a delicious lunch, or visit the delicatessan at Royal House; one of the oldest shops in the country and serves a unique cup of tea and cake.

 Put on your boots and waterproofs and go for a walk.
-A wet day is the best way to see a magnificent welsh waterfall in full flow.
+A wet day is the best way to see a magnificent welsh waterfall in full flow or a verdant green misty ancient welsh woodland.
 Maybe even take up canoeing?
-Take care on wet rocks!
+Take care on wet paths and rocks!

-Machinations in Llanbrynmair, "museum of mechanical magic” is fascinating for all ages or the soft play centre for little ones, Sarah serves fabulous cakes and homemade food in the cafe too.
+Machinations in Llanbrynmair, "museum of mechanical magic” is fascinating for all ages or the soft play centre for little ones, Sarah serves fabulous cakes in the cafe too.

 Aberystwyth Arts Centre, at the university, is brilliant!
 With free galleries (art, ceramics and photography) lovely cafe and shops, and some amazing shows, music and comedy in the theatres as well as my favourite cinema!
 They have a Christmas craft fair in the winter, and there are courses for all ages all year round!
-Learn to play an instrument or take up Welsh??!
+Learn to play an instrument or learn to speak Welsh??!

 Go for a swim, if you are going to get wet anyway!
 If our outdoor pool at Warren Parc doesn’t appeal in the rain then the leisure centre in Machynlleth offers shelter and activities including the gym and climbing wall, and various of clubs and activities from canoeing to fitness.
 Alternatively lounge in the new hot tub and sauna at warren parc.